 To get in shape, you don’t need to buy the latest treadmill, bike or elliptical machine.
 You can execrcise cheaply.
 Here are some great ideas that can get you up and moving in no time.

 If you want to get in shape but don’t want to break the bank, never fear.
 You don’t have to invest in a costly gym membership.
-You don’t need to buy the latest high-tech treadmill or elliptical machine for your home.
+You don’t need to buy the latest bike, wall technology, high-tech treadmill or elliptical machine for your home.
 You just need some ideas — and motivation.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Cost: Invest in good walking shoes, which range from $60 to $120 at sporting goods stores and online.
 Running shoes work, too, but can be more expensive.
 Good shoes will serve you well, but be sure to replace them every 400 miles or twice a year, whichever comes first.

 Using an exercise ball will help you keep your abdominal muscles, back and hips strong.
 It can also help you improve your balance and agility.
 Use the exercise ball for stretching after workouts, too.
 You can find good exercise ball routines online.

-Dumbbells can help you gain strength or maintain it.
+Dumbbells and kettlebells can help you gain strength or maintain it.
 Start with the weight range that works best for you without straining too much.
-When you feel ready, increase the load.
+When you feel ready, increase the load or workout time.
 Be careful, though — using weights incorrectly can lead to injury.
 Use your weights in front of a mirror to check your posture.
 If you have questions, consult an exercise expert.

 Cost: This is the least expensive way to exercise.
 All you need are comfy workout clothes.
 You can lie on a clean towel or purchase a yoga mat for as little as $7 in stores.